-- Maintain access to medically necessary services for low income people. - Preserve the current payment method based on costs with no disruption by service providers who take on a significant share of poor and low income working people. - Maintain the current reimbursement methodology and promote the maintenance of the safety net in under-served areas of Minnesota.
+- Maintain access to medically necessary services for low income people. - Preserve the current payment method based on costs with no disruption by service providers who take on a significant share of poor and low income working people. - Maintain the current reimbursement methodology and promote the maintenance of the safety net in under-served areas of Minnesota. - Allow the state to offer the FQHCs and RHCs an alternative to the PPS, as provided for in federal law.

-Budget Activity: MA BASIC HEALTH CARE GRANT-F&C Program: BASIC HEALTH CARE GRANTS Agency: HUMAN SERVICES DEPT
+MA BASIC HEALTH CARE GRANT-F&C